Sacred Valley Private Tour Full Day

 “The Sacred Valley Full Day Tour is available on any date.

 Pisac Information: This great archaeological complex is located in the district of P’isaq, province of Calca, 33 km.
 To the east of the city of Cusco.
 There is a strange coincidence between the distances that unite the cities of P’isaq, Cusco and Pikillacta.
 The distance between Cusco and P’isaq is 30 km, it is the same distance if measured from P’isaq to Pikillacta and from Cusco to Pikillacta are also 30 km.
-By uniting with straight line these three cities, a perfect equilateral triangle is created, which creates multiple speculations around the incredible architectural genius that the Incas had.
-The beauty of its walls, built with large stone blocks polished with extraordinary symmetry and unsurpassed handling of the stone leave the visitor perplexed.
+We will join with straight line the three cities, it will create a perfectly equilateral triangle, it is something incredible that the architectural genius they had in the Inca culture.
+The beauty of its walls, will leave you perplexed constructions with large blocks of stone polished with a great symmetry and its manipulation of stones.
 “On the shores of Willkamayu, where the sacred river runs through channels of carved stone dominating its fury, begin the stripes of light and shadow of the famous platforms of P’isaq, the great city of partridges.
 Built on a ridge of blue rock, almost over the air to see the most beautiful of the valleys of Cusco, “says the Peruvian journalist Alfonsina Barrionuevo, of this ancient Inca city.

 What nobody argues is that it was a very fortified city, surrounded by a wall with pukaras or fortresses.
 The main one of them is called Real House of the Sun; But we can also find the fortresses of Choqana and Inkapintay, on the left side of the Urubamba River.
-It is one of the few cities that still maintains Inca urban planning.
+In this city they maintain the Inca urbanism is one of the few cities.
 It is divided in two parts by the river Patacancha: the first one (to the east) is of octagonal form with apples of different sizes.
 The second (to the west) is of ceremonial character, where is the Plaza Mañay Racay known like Aracma Ayllu.

 Chinchero Information: Undoubtedly Chinchero is an excellent place to close with gold finish a tour that not only extends over the geography but also over time, is shown in its andenerías the different styles of construction Inca, was another very important point of production agricultural.
 It has a church that houses in its interior canvases of the Cusqueña school as well as varied decorative elements that maintain its originality.
 Another of the main attractions of the town of Chinchero is the Sunday fair, where the peasants come from the surrounding communities, bringing with them their products to market them or exchange them with other products, which is called Trueque, which is an ancestral costumbrismo established due to the absence Of an official currency.